On the chaos game of Iterated Function Systems: Introduction

-We say that the IFS is forward/backward \emph{minimal} if the unique forward/backward invariant non-empty closed set is the whole space $X$.
-It is not difficult to see that forward minimality is equivalent to the density of any $\Gamma$-orbit.
-Recall that the (forward) \emph{$\Gamma$-orbit} of a point $x\in X$ is the set $\Gamma(x)=\{g(x): g\in \Gamma\}$.
-By extension, we will say that $A$ is a forward \emph{minimal set} if the closure of $\Gamma(x)$ contains $A$ for all $x\in A$.
+Notice that a minimal set regarding to the inclusion of forward invariant non-empty (closed) sets is always a self-similar set.
+We simply call it as \emph{forward invariant minimal} set.
+By extension, we say that the IFS is \emph{forward minimal} if the unique forward invariant non-empty closed set is the whole space.
+It is not difficult to see that forward minimality is equivalent to density of any $\Gamma$-orbit.
+That is, $A$ is a forward invariant minimal set if and only if $A$ coincides with the closure of $\Gamma$-orbit $ \Gamma(x)\eqdef \{g(x): g\in \Gamma\}$ for all $x\in A$.
+Similarly, we will say that $A$ is a \emph{forward minimal set} if $A$ is contained in the closure of $\Gamma(x)$ for all $x\in A$.
+Thus, \emph{forward minimal self-similar sets} are forward invariant minimal sets and viceversa.